-Smith system driving instructs us to maintain a following distance of 4 sec.
-However, 4 seconds is only adequate during good/dry driving conditions and when in a standard size vehicle.
+Smith system driving instructs us to maintain a following distance of a minimum of four seconds.
+However, four seconds is only adequate during good/dry driving conditions and when in a standard size vehicle.

 If you drive a large truck or are pulling a trailer it will take longer to stop.
 Also, if the driving conditions are anything but dry, it will take longer to stop.